maxhs/wolff-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 ## Fabric

 Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
 OSS: http://get.fabric.io/terms/opensource.txt

-## GoogleAnalytics

-Copyright 2015 Google Inc.

 ## MagicalRecord

- Copyright (c) 2010, Magical Panda Software, LLC
+ Copyright (c) 2010-2015, Magical Panda Software, LLC

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation